Nowadays, pasture-raised chickens have become a key part of sustainable poultry farming.

 2. Get Healthy, Nutritious Eggs and Meat

-Chickens that roam on pasture produce superior eggs and meat.
-Eggs from pastured sources have more omega-3 fatty acids, vitamins A, E, and D, plus beta-carotene, an antioxidant.
+Chickens that roam on pasture give you better eggs and meat.
+Their pasture-raised eggs have more omega-3 fatty acids, along with vitamins A, E, and D, plus beta-carotene.

 3. It Provides Natural Pest Control